| Safe Haskell | None |

 corresponding to a simple response, and for empty responses, but in more

-general cases one either has to define an AsConstructor
+general cases one either has to define an AsConstructor instance by hand,

-or derive it via GenericAsConstructor
+or derive it via GenericAsConstructor.

 Methods